How to work with the Design Systems Team

 - Get support on hierarchy, weight, and spacing in your UIs.

 - Get answers to clarifying questions about Design Systems concepts.

-- Verify if your designs are aligned with the Paste content guidelines
+- Verify if your UIs are aligned with the Paste content guidelines

-- Get constructive feedback that helps your design follow design system and accessibility conventions that are expected for Twilio UX reviews.
+- Get constructive feedback that helps your UI follow design system and accessibility conventions that are expected for Twilio UX reviews.

 It's important to note that the Design Systems team does not directly talk to customers, and is not a replacement for research and customer understanding.
 While we're happy to provide feedback on the product decisions made, we recommend testing with customers or customer proxies to better understand if we're solving for their needs.